Accenture/mercury/docs/guides/CHAPTER-8.md

 Your custom health service must respond to the following requests:

 1. Info request (type=info) - it should return a map that includes (1) service name and (2) href (protocol, hostname and port)
-2. Health check (type=health) - it should return a text string of the health check. e.g. resource read/write tests.
+2. Health check (type=health) - it should return a text string of the health check. e.g. read/write test result.
 It can throw AppException with status code and error message if health check fails.

 The health service can retrieve the "type" of the request from the "headers".